July 27, 2015 · Written by Foodtolive Team

 Your baby requires proper nutrition in order to grow strong and healthy.
 Considering how nutritious dry fruits are, it’s logical to include them in your precious little one’s diet, right?

 - Many dried fruits are coated with sugar syrup that can cause tooth decay and many other problems in babies.
-Keep this in mind when shopping for this kind of food and buy only sugar-free options, like our organic goji berries and Medjool dates.
+Keep this in mind when shopping for this kind of food and buy only sugar-free options, like organic goji berries and Medjool dates.

 - Babies have difficulties with chewing, so dried fruits can present a choking hazard.
 Always cut them to bite-sized pieces and keep an eye on your child while he or she is eating.